rust-lang/rfcs/text/3696-unsized-params-in-traits.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- It may be breaking but it is a future compatibility lint
+- It may be breaking but it is a a lint that will be removed
 - `dyn` compatibility of some traits (mentioned above)

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-This design is best as it is a `future-compatibility` lint
+This design is best as it is a lint, which will be removed when what it detects is stabilized

 Not doing this would cause confusion, possible soft locking and (possibly) an `ICE`

 Here are some other considered designs:
 - For the dyn compatibility issues, creating a `separate lint` for receivers in specific

 There aren't really that much relevant designs as all of them would either not fix the issue or not give enough time for the user to migrate their code

 # Prior art
 [prior-art]: #prior-art